Do you cringe when you think about your school website? Or are you proud of it, but you know it needs to be improved?

 Building your website with your target customer in mind will also give you strong ideas for how to structure your website to ensure effective search engine optimization (SEO).
 SEO experts can ensure that your website is high on search engine results.
 A good SEO ensures that when people don’t know your school’s name, that they are able to find it when they are Googling you.

-Know how effective your website is and where they are coming from
+Know how effective your website is and where visitors are coming from

 If your site is a WordPress site, there are also a number of plugins that you can use to track your traffic.
 This article lists a number of WordPress plugins that are pretty good and generally free.